 My son provides opportunities for inspiration and procrastination in equal measure.
 If you are interested in meetups, initiatives, residencies and grants specifically for moms in film, join our movement at MomsinFilm.org.

 Now based in Brooklyn, I write and direct live-action narrative films.
 My work has screened at dozens of festivals in the US, Belgium and Spain.
 I've been a Sundance Channel Shorts Contest finalist, a co-leader of the FilmShop collective and a member of the Independent Film School's writer-director lab.
 I also produce content for good causes, including two videos for the Roundabout Theatre Company's Education Department and one for the United Nations' Central Emergency Response Fund which was shown at the UN ECOSOC chamber.

-I produce short videos for good causes, distilling complicated stories and ideas into clear, digestible animations.
+I produce short videos for pro-social campaigns, distilling complicated stories and ideas into clear, digestible animations.
 I've received two Pulitzer Center grants and have had my work featured in a number of publications, including French newspaper Le Monde.
 When the International Consortium of Investigative Journalists received nearly 28,000 pages of leaked documents about Luxembourg's complicated deals with well-known corporations, our tax haven explainer was translated into seven languages and featured on the websites of ICIJ's media partners around the world.

-I currently work as a Teaching Artist for the New Victory Theater and the Roundabout Theatre Company, as well as an Instructor of Film for the School of the New York Times.
+I am a Master Teaching Artist for the New Victory Theater and the Roundabout Theatre Company, as well as an Instructor of Film for the School of the New York Times.
 I have taught in all five boroughs of New York City.